 “Mothers do not have a monopoly of love in the world, nor should it be asked of them.
 Anyone claiming such a monopoly is likely to be suffering from tunnel vision.” - Jacqueline Rose

-Since way back in 2017 when we first got started, we’ve been answering your questions about all things mother wound and self-centered, entitled, absent and abusive moms individually, but then one day in 2021 we had a lightbulb moment.
+Here at the Mother Wound Project, we’re always receiving thoughtful messages over on Instagram and in our Facebook group from you with all sorts of great questions.
+Since way back in 2017 when we first got started, we’ve been answering your questions about all things mother wound and self-centered, entitled, absent, and abusive moms individually, but then one day in 2021 we had a lightbulb moment.
 “Why not put together a list of the most frequently asked questions right here on the blog?!”

 FAQ #1: “What is the mother wound?”

-The mother wound is an umbrella term that refers to all the pain and sometimes (but not always) trauma that children of all ages (including adults) experience within their mother-child relationship.
+The mother wound is an umbrella term that refers to all the pain and sometimes (but not always) trauma that children of all ages (including adults) experience from their mom.
 The mother wound can occur in childhood or adulthood.
-While it is most common for the mother wound to occur in both childhood and adulthood, it is not unusual for it to occur in only one or the other.
+While it's most common for the mother wound to occur in both childhood and adulthood, it's not unusual for it to occur in only one or the other.

-There is no single "type" of mother who causes her children to have the mother wound.
+There's no single "type" of mother who causes her children to have the mother wound.
 Mothers who are capable of harming their children come in all different shapes and sizes.
-For example, the self-centered mother who under-mothers can cause her child to have the mother wound just as much as the verbally abusive mother who name calls her child.
+For example, the self-centered mother who under-mothers can cause her child to have the mother wound just as much as the verbally abusive mother who name calls.
 Both mothers are harmful mothers, albeit in different ways.

 Just this week during a session a new client—we'll call him Joe—asked me, “Is it okay that I’m here?
 I’m not a daughter or a woman or a mother myself, but I relate with absolutely everything the MWP posts about the mother wound.”